livekit/node-sdks/README.md

 The JS SDK also provides helper functions to decode and verify webhook callbacks.
 While verification is optional, it ensures the authenticity of the message.
 See [webhooks guide](https://docs.livekit.io/guides/webhooks) for details.

+LiveKit POSTs to webhook endpoints with `Content-Type: application/webhook+json`.
+Please ensure your server is able to receive POST body with that MIME.

 Check out [example projects](examples) for full examples of webhooks integration.

 ```typescript